Saranoja/AdvancedProgramming/JavaLab11/README.txt

 REST Services

+*Update for the Bonus part:
+I have generated the API Documentation using Swagger (see SwaggerConfig) Added dependencies for Spring Security & created the necessary classes to secure the services (/security)

 *Update for the Optional part:
 Created services for different operations on games (and players) i.e. inserting and reading using the support from Spring Boot